xirwan/rock-paper-scissors/README.md

 # rock-paper-scissors

-Odin project exercises about rock paper scissors using javascript
+Rock paper scissors project exercises from odin project, implementing javascript DOM, and UI has been added, which was previously played via the console in the browser.

 ![Tampilan UI](ui.png)